schultzm/Budgitree/README.md

 print the tree to standard out with the branch lengths in standard float format?
 You could submit an issue to the developers of your target program and hope they respond with a fix.
 Both of these options may delay your workflow.
 This program provides a python3 solution to your problems.
-Given a phylogenetic tree in newick format, `budgitree` provides an easy way to print your tree to `stdout` with:
+Given a phylogenetic tree in (FastTree) newick format, `budgitree` provides an easy way to print your tree to `stdout` with:

 1. Polytomies resolved (i.e., tree converted to strictly bifurcating) and/or